WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_7.md

 Here's what went well:
   * Completion of Database application using SQL
   * Displaying data on the UI based on input taken

-Here's what we'd like to improve:
-   * Our knowledge of the Qt Framework, and how to improve the UI
-   * Further SQL query optimization

-Here are changes we plan to implement in the next sprint:
-   * We plan on completing the UI as well as optimizing the SQL statements further